devstream-io/devstream/CONTRIBUTING.md

 ## Maintainer Team at Merico

-A group of engineers maintains OpenStream at Merico, led by [@ironcore864](https://github.com/ironcore864).
+A group of engineers maintains DevStream at Merico, led by [@ironcore864](https://github.com/ironcore864).

 We aim to reply to issues within 24 hours.